-Rice vinegar adds a little tang, and toasted sesame oil provides that classic Chinese Chicken Salad flavor.
+Rice vinegar adds a little tang, and toasted sesame oil provides the bold sesame flavor.
 Maple syrup adds sweetness and ginger and garlic add a little zing.

 Simply pour the dressing over the salad and toss to combine.
 That’s it!

 What to Serve with Cabbage Slaw

 It would also be a great dish for meal prep!
 If making in advance, add the dressing just prior to serving to keep the vegetables crunchy.